 Harassment and bullying prevention

 Everyone at Otago Polytechnic has a right to work and learn in a safe, harassment- and bullying-free environment.
 In line with our values of Caring and Responsibility we work hard to provide a great environment free from harassment and bullying.
-For further information and who to contact see our Harassment and Bullying Policy and the information posted around Campus.
+For further information and who to contact see our Harassment and Bullying Prevention and Management Policy and the information posted around Campus.

 Employee Assistance Programme (EAP)

 All staff are eligible for free support through confidential and independent professional counselling.
 Whatever the issue, big or small, there is someone who is there to listen and support.

 We understand the importance of having fun in the workplace.
 Our fun committee organise frequent social gatherings and events that all staff are encouraged to attend such as quiz nights, fancy dress and much more.

 Living Campus is the first of its kind in Australiasia and involves turning Otago Polytechnic's existing Dunedin Campus into a vibrant community garden and a sustainable model of urban agrictulture.

 Otago Polytechnic welcomes and includes everyone regardless of gender, gender identity, race, ethnicity, sexual orientation, marital status, age, disability, religious or ethical beliefs or political opinions.

 We are proud to be the first ITP (Institute of Technology and Polytechnics) to have been awarded the Rainbow Tick and one of the first organisations in the South Island to gain the certification.